jgottwig/jgottwig.github.io/_games/1_skeeter.md

 ---
 *In Active Development*
 ---
-*Wishlist Skeeter's Grid at [Steam](https://store.steampowered.com/app/1773440/Skeeters_Grid/)*
+*Early Access coming sooon at [Steam](https://store.steampowered.com/app/1773440/Skeeters_Grid/)*

 Chill out on Skeeter's Grid...

-Re-connect mixed-up circuits in this 80s-inspired isometric puzzler as you move from board to board, each of increasing complexity and variation.
-Collect components, remnants of former grid guardians, as you rebuild each system, with the chance of additional components spawning during replays.
+Re-connect mixed-up circuits in this 80s-inspired isometric puzzler as you move from grid to grid, each of increasing complexity and variation.
+Augment your own functionality and collect components, remnants of former grid guardians, as you rebuild each system, with the chance of additional components spawning during replays.

 ### Key Features (in development [see changelog](/games/skeeters-grid-changelog/))
 * Dozens of boards, most randomly shuffled, with statistics recorded for every variation.
 * Bonus achievements for using every circuit on the board.
 Or just speed-run through if that's your preference.
 It's up to you.
-* Original ambient / chill soundtrack, which subtly evolves as Skeet moves from board to board and sector to sector.
+* Original ambient / chill soundtrack, which subtly evolves as Skeet moves between grids.

 *View Skeeter's Grid at [Steam](https://store.steampowered.com/app/1773440/Skeeters_Grid/)*